Northern Fleet Joint Strategic Command: Air and air defence forces

-The 45th Air and Air Defenсe Forces Army is the principal air force formation assigned to the Northern Fleet.
+The 45th Air and Air Defence Forces Army is the principal air force formation assigned to the Northern Fleet.
 As of 2021, fighter units consist of several regiments with a combination of MiG-29, MiG-31, Su-24, Su-25, Su-27, Su-33 and Su-34 fighter and strike aircraft.
 Additional Anti-submarine, ISTAR and transport aircraft and helicopters are also deployed within the Air Army.
 The 40th Mixed Aviation Regiment, flying Backfire bombers, is also deployed within the Northern Fleet operational area but remains under the command of Russian Long-Range Aviation Forces.

 Air defence elements are said to consist of Pantsir-S1 missile and artillery systems, which have been put on duty on the Kotelnyy Island of the New Siberian Islands archipelago in 2014.
 The deployment of intermediate and long-range air defence systems in this area has also been planned.

 The command involved was the 1st Air and Air Defence Forces Command, including the 531st, 583rd, and 1258th Air Defence Regiments, the 331st and 332nd Radio-Technical Regiments, with other units stationed in Murmansk, Chukotka and Arkhangelsk Oblasts.
 Air Force Commander-in-Chief Colonel-General Viktor Bondarev said in an interview that by 2017 the Tiksi airport complex will be operational, and it will be garrisoned with upgraded MiG-31 interceptors.